adamtow/geocuts/docs/English.md

 ## Creating Location Triggers
 We have already seen how the [Location Trigger Assistant](#assistant) guides you in creating a new Location Trigger.

 >If you prefer, you can turn off the Assistant from Settings.
+Tapping on New Location Trigger from the home screen will load up the default location trigger template and display the Edit Location Trigger screen.
+From there you can adjust whatever setting you want in the new location trigger.

 If you want to add multiple locations at a time, GeoCuts currently supports two methods: